mlpack/blog/doc/tutorials/Manish2018Summary.md

 Initially, the goal was to have a LMNN implementation based upon Low-Rank SDP optimizer.
 Though, after some realizations, it eventually got converted into a low-rank linear optimization problem, completely removing the SDP projection step from the picture, meanwhile keeping the base idea of LMNN intact.

 This low-rank formulation leads to an initial implementation ([#1407  LMNN distance learning](https://github.com/mlpack/mlpack/pull/1407)) which is generic in term of the optimizer, means most of the optimizer can easily be plugged into the LMNN, allowing LMNN to easily exploit most of there characteristics.
-As for instance, the implementation allows the user to easily select one from AMSGrad, Big Batch SGD, SGD & L-BFGS by simply passing an optimizer flag.
+For instance, the implementation allows the user to easily select one from AMSGrad, Big Batch SGD, SGD & L-BFGS by simply passing an optimizer flag.

 The process just didn't stop there, many more exciting optimizations were still to be employed.
 The few starting ones include -
  - Pruning inactive constraints.